omni-us/jsonargparse/README.rst

 argument can be either a readable file or URL, the type would be created as :code:`Path_fur = path_type('fur')`.
-If the value appears to be a URL according to :func:`validators.url.url` then a HEAD request would be triggered to check if it is accessible, and if so, the parsing succeeds.
+If the value appears to be a URL according to :func:`validators.url.url` then a HEAD request would be triggered to check if it is accessible.
 To get the content of the parsed path, without needing to care if it is a local file or a URL, the :py:meth:`.Path.get_content` can be used.

 If after importing jsonargparse you run :code:`jsonargparse.set_url_support(True)`, the following functions and classes will also support loading from URLs: :py:meth:`.ArgumentParser.parse_path`, :py:meth:`.ArgumentParser.get_defaults` (:code:`default_config_files` argument), :class:`.ActionConfigFile`, :class:`.ActionJsonSchema`, :class:`.ActionJsonnet` and :class:`.ActionParser`.
-This means for example that a tool that can receive a configuration file via :class:`.ActionConfigFile` is able to get the config file from a URL, thus something like the following would work:
+This means that a tool that can receive a configuration file via :class:`.ActionConfigFile` is able to get the content from a URL, thus something like the following would work:

 .. code-block:: bash